ligato/docs/docs/user-guide/concepts.md

   - value: { name:"bd1" interfaces:{name:"if1"} }
 ```

-Observe that the first operation was the removal of the FIB entry.
+Observe that the first operation was the removal of the L2FIB entry.
 The value was not discarded by the VPP agent because it still exists in the etcd data store as confirmed by the `agentctl kvdb list /vnf-agent/vpp1/config/vpp/l2/v2/fib/` command:
 ```json
 /vnf-agent/vpp1/config/vpp/l2/v2/fib/bd1/mac/62:89:C6:A3:6D:5C
 {"phys_address":"62:89:C6:A3:6D:5C","bridge_domain":"bd1","outgoing_interface":"if1","action":"FORWARD"}
 ```
-The VPP agent returns this value to the cache.
-The FIB entry no longer exists in VPP because of unmet dependencies.
-This eliminates the possibility of an accidental mis-configuration or stranding the value in VPP.
-However, if the bridge domain reappears, the FIB entry will be added back into VPP without external intervention.
+The KV Scheduler returns this value to the cache.
+The L2FIB entry no longer exists in VPP because of unmet dependencies.
+This eliminates the possibility of an accidental mis-configuration or stranded value in VPP.
+However, if the bridge domain reappears, the L2FIB entry will be added back into VPP without external intervention.

 The second operation indicates that the interface `if1` was removed from the bridge domain prior to the removal of the bridge domain itself as shown in the third operation.

-The ordering and caching of the configuration data described in this section is performed by the KV Scheduler plugin.
-For more information on how this works, please refer to the discussion of the [KV Scheduler][KVs].
+For more information on how this works, refer to the discussion of the [KV Scheduler][KVs] in the developer guide.

 ---